jasonpanosso/harpoon-tabline.nvim/README.md

 - `tab_prefix`/`tab_suffix`: Defines the prefix/suffix for each tab in your tabline.
 - `use_editor_color_scheme`: Enables/disables setting the highlight groups for
-  the tabline to the default `Tabline`/`TablineSel` highlight groups that your color scheme defines.
+  the tabline to the default tabline highlight groups that your color scheme defines.
 - `format_item_names`: A function that takes in the list of harpoon marks/list items, and returns a string array that will be used as the content for the tabline.
 By default, this shortens the filepaths to the filename, unless there